 Use a real travel agent

 A qualified human travel advisor can help you avoid the worst consequences of a meltdown.
 And if by some chance you end up stuck in a terminal, they can get you home fast.
 “A travel advisor can change the flights immediately,” says Ashley Les, a luxury travel advisor with Postcards From.
 “This ensures that if there are any issues, you are never on the phone with an airline.”
 Travel agents also have insider knowledge that will ensure you don’t waste your time standing in a long line or sleeping in a terminal.
+(Here’s our guide to finding a travel advisor.)

 Get travel insurance

 Most travelers don’t think of a travel insurance policy as something that’s necessary for a quick domestic vacation.
 But the coming airline meltdown may have people rethinking that conventional wisdom.
 “The right travel insurance policy can provide compensation for the costs of additional meals, transportation and lodging while significantly delayed,” says Daniel Durazo, a spokesman for Allianz Partners USA.
+(Related: How to find the best travel insurance for your next trip.)

 But wait, there’s more